mokone-september/Find-Me-Issues/README.md

 4) Sorting: Sort by number of stars and number of forks to find the optimal open-source project.

-5) Theming: Switch between light and dark themses for a better user experience.
+5) Theming: Switch between light and dark themes for a better user experience

 ![demo](./assets/demo1.png)